On the modern definition of "eco"

 the use of water and electricity.

-We do this by appealing to our guests to give up a little comfort: there is no air-con and there is only sun-warmed water.
+We do this by appealing to our guests to give up a little comfort: apart from our new luxury eco villas, there is no air-con and there is only sun-warmed water.

 We continue to expand on these ideas.
-In 2012 for instance, we piloted the first totally chemical-free method to combat mosquitos, and we installed WiFi in order
+In 2012 for instance, we introduced a chemical-free method to combat mosquitos, and we installed WiFi in order

 to assist our staff's IT development and to plug them more firmly into the wider world.

 In 2012 we also overhauled our electricity systems and started reviewing our waste management systems to see where we can improve.

 This process of improvement won't ever stop, and that is a good thing: the key is to continually improve things so as to keep all stakeholders excited and engaged.

 Following our WildAsia and WTTC awards, we realised that we could broaden and strengthen our overall sustainability by addressing matters concerning resource management